-Ensure that the monitor resolution on the computer you ultimately choose is at least 1280 x 800, but a higher resolution is always best if you have the budget for it.
+Ensure that you have the Best Monitor For Video Editing and the monitor resolution on the computer you ultimately choose is at least 1280 x 800, but a higher resolution is always best if you have the budget for it.

 If you need a portable option, your choices may be limited.
 Just keep in mind that a monitor with a resolution lower than 1280 x 800 likely won’t even run the graphic design programs of your choice.

 Most new monitors are Twisted Nematic (TN) panels because they’re cheaper.
 However, they’re cheap because of low color reproduction.
 You’d be better off with a Vertical Alignment (VA) panel or an In-Plane Switching (IPS) monitor.
 Out of these three options, IPS monitors are the most expensive, but the cost is justified.